Machine Learning (In) Security: A Stream of Problems: ML Modelling Issues and Solutions

 In response to adversarial attacks, defenders may try different strategies to overcome them, searching for more robust models that make this task harder for adversaries.
-One response to these attacks are Generative Adversarial Networks (GANs), which are 2-part, coupled deep learning systems in which one part is trained to classify the inputs generated by the other.
+One response to these attacks is Generative Adversarial Networks (GANs), which are 2-part, coupled deep learning systems in which one part is trained to classify the inputs generated by the other.
 The two parts simultaneously try to maximize their performance, improving the generation of adversaries, that are used to defeat the classifier, and then used to improve their detection by training the classifier with them~\cite{goodfellow2014generative, DBLP:journals/corr/HuT17}.
-Another valid strategy is to create an algorithm that, given a malign sample, automatically generates adversarial samples, similar to data augmentation or oversampling techniques that insert benign characteristics into it, which are then used to train a model.
-This way, the model will learn not only the normal concept of a sample, but also the concept of its adversaries versions, which will make it more resistant to attacks~\cite{DBLP:journals/corr/PapernotMJFCS15, Grosse2017AdversarialEF}.
-Some approaches also tried to fix limitations of already developed models, such as \texttt{MalConv}~\cite{raff2017malware}, an end-to-end deep learning model, which takes as input raw bytes of a file to determine its maliciousness. \texttt{Non-Negative MalConv} proposes an improvement to \texttt{MalConv}, with an identical structure, but having only non-negative weights, which forces the model to look only for malicious evidences rather than looking for both malicious and benign ones, being less prone to adversaries that try to copy benign behavior~\cite{fleshman2018nonnegative}.
-Despite of that, even \texttt{Non-Negative MalConv} has weaknesses that can be explored by attackers~\cite{10.1145/3375894.3375898}, which makes this topic an open problem to be solved by future researches.
-We advocate for more work and competitions, such as Machine Learning Security Evasion Competition (MLSEC)~\cite{mlsec20}, that encourage the implementation of new defense solutions that minimize the effects of adversarial attacks.
+Another valid strategy is to create an algorithm that, given a malign sample, automatically generates adversarial samples, similar to data augmentation or oversampling techniques that insert benign characteristics into it, which are then used to train or update a model.
+This way, the model will learn not only the normal concept of a sample but also the concept of its adversaries' versions, which will make it more resistant to attacks~\cite{DBLP:journals/corr/PapernotMJFCS15, Grosse2017AdversarialEF}. \reviewdtrap{Instead of using the hard class labels, Apruzzese et al. propose using the probability labels to make random forest-based models more resilient to adversarial perturbations, achieving comparable or even superior results even in the absence of attacks~\cite{10.1109/TETCI.2019.2961157}}.